stylus/stylus/docs/css-style.md

 ## CSS Style

- Stylus transparently supports a regular css-style syntax, meaning you do not need to use an alternative parser, or specify that a certain file is using a specific style.
+ Stylus transparently supports a regular CSS-style syntax.
+This means you don't need an alternative parser, or specify that a certain file uses a specific style.

 ### Example